 From Esquel in the South it is about 2 hours by bus: Via Bariloche

-There is a public bus service from the Center to Wharton costing about AR$ 12 one way.
+There is a public bus service from the Center to Wharton.
 It runs twice a day 3 times a week in the low season and on a daily basis during the school holidays.
 The service leaves from the main Plaza.
 For timetable enquire at the tourist info center.

 The quickest option is by taxi/remis.
 There is a remis office opposite CAP: